 Why the Weather Matters

 You should always check the extended forecast when planning what to pack for a trip.
-This helps you bring the right items and avoid packing all the wrong things.
+Once you’ve researched the weather, you can focus on creating a travel capsule wardrobe whilst avoid packing all the wrong things.

 You not only want to check the temperature but you also want to make note of the sun AND the wind chill factor.
 5C / 41F can feel much colder when there are high winds.
 Likewise, it can also feel warmer during the daytime if the sun is out in a cloudless sky.